Click here to read the first part of this trip.

 |A drone shot looking from the camping area towards Lake Pinaroo||Looking straight down at our vehicles|

-After setting up, most of us go on the Lake Pinaroo walk.
+After setting up, most of us go on the Lake Pinaroo (also called Fort Grey Lake) walk.
 This goes to the old Fort Grey Homestead ruins and then across the dry lake.
-In 2010 I could not do this as the lake had a lot of water in it.
+In 1978, 1980 and 2010 I could not do this as the lake had a lot of water in it (full in 1980, I sawm in it).
 I decide to do the extra section to Sturts Tree.
 This is another carved tree from Charles Sturtâs 1845 expedition.
 This is almost on the other side of the lake.
 The whole walk takes me about 100 minutes, about 35 more than the others.

 |The windmill at the old Fort Grey Homestead||An old dam on Lake Pinaroo bed, boiler for pump on right|